Kosha Thakore, MD, MS, BS, CSPO

-Dr. Kosha Thakore, MD, MS, CSPO, is a seasoned healthcare informatics leader and the Lead EPIC EMR Implementation Specialist at NYU Langone Health.
-With a decade of experience in clinical informatics, she has dedicated her career to optimizing healthcare systems, streamlining clinical workflows, and integrating technology in ways that enhance patient care.
-Kosha’s expertise spans EPIC EMR system implementation, clinical workflow optimization, and leveraging healthcare technology to improve operational efficiency across multi-specialty practices.
+Dr. Kosha Thakore, MD, MS, BS, CSPO, is a seasoned healthcare informatics leader and Lead Clinical EMR Implementation Specialist at NYU Langone Health.
+With over a decade of experience in clinical informatics, she has dedicated her career to optimizing healthcare systems, streamlining clinical workflows, and integrating technology to enhance patient care.
+Her expertise spans Epic EMR implementation, clinical workflow optimization, and leveraging healthcare technology to improve operational efficiency across multi-specialty practices.

 • Doctor of Medicine